Norwegian Wood

 Death exists, not as the opposite but as a part of life.

-It's a cliché translated into words, but at the time I felt it not as words
+It's a cliché translated into words, but at the time I felt it not

 but as that knot of air inside me.
-Death exists - in a paperweight, in
+Death exists - in a paperweight,

 four red and white balls on a pool table - and we go on living and